Writing can be a challenge

 After finishing their story starter pictures, ask younger children to dictate their stories to you.
 Or even better, write their own stories using "invented spelling"; when they have finished writing, ask them to read back what they have written as you rewrite.
 (Be sure to have children go back and re-read out loud several times.)
 Try having beginning readers go back and circle specific letters; i.e. circle all the words beginning with "g".
 They should say the letter and the sound it represents (start with single consonants at the beginning of words.)
 This is a great technique to reinforce letter recognition, phonemic awareness and develop reading skills while enjoying story writing!

-There are two copies of each story starter in this package:
+There are two copies of each story starter worksheet in this package:

-- Dotted line worksheet - for younger children
+- Dotted line worksheets - for younger children

-- Solid line worksheet - for older writers
+- Solid line worksheets - for older writers

 36 worksheets in each set